 Achieving “zero deforestation”

-Since 2007, we are implementing action plans for the sustainable supply of agricultural commodities that might lead to deforestation, such as palm oil, soya oil and wood-fiber based products.
+of deforestation, such as palm oil, soya oil and wood-fiber based products.

 Palm oil, palm oil and palm kernel oil derivatives